-Alice Bradley (fiddle) the youngest member of the Bog Band, is a 4th grader in North Bethesda, MD.
-Alice has studied violin with Mitch Fanning since she was 5 and is now studying Sligo-style Irish fiddle with Brian Conway.
-She is honored to be a junior member of the Bog Band and is grateful for the mentorship of the older Bogs, especially Andrew Caden.
-She has also enjoyed studying at the CCE’s MAD Week and at Karen Ashbrook’s Sligo Creek Hedge School.
+Alice Bradley (fiddle) is a 5th grader from Bethesda, Maryland.
+She began studying violin with Mitch Fanning at age 5 and is now learning Sligo-style Irish fiddle with Brian Conway.
+She has participated in MAD Week, Scoil Éigse, and the Sligo Creek Hedge School.
+She is honored to be a member of the Bog Band and is grateful for the friendship, camaraderie, and mentorship of her fellow Bogs.
+Alice won 1st place in U12 fiddle at the 2018 Mid-Atlantic Fleadh, qualifying her to compete at the Fleadh Cheoil na hÉireann in Drogheda, Co.
+Louth.
 When she isn’t fiddling, Alice is dancing with the Culkin School of Traditional Irish Dance.
 And when she isn’t playing, listening to or dancing to Trad Irish, Alice enjoys Harry Potter, riding her bike, board games, and playing with friends.

 Peri Leighty (fiddle) first picked up a violin the winter before she turned four, studying with a violinist named Sasha Mikhlin at the Levine School of Music.
 After an initial battle with that most dastardly of ditties, Twinkle Twinkle, Little Star, she rediscovered her love of music, thrilled by what could be done with four strings and a bow.
 When Peri was about seven, she started going to Suzuki summer camps, where she encountered a Scottish fiddle class taught by Melinda Crawford.
 There she learned about bagpipes, imitative ornamentation, crosstuning, and overall, the freedom and joy of Celtic music.
 Miss Crawford mentioned that she knew an Irish fiddle teacher who lived in the DC area, a Mitch Fanning, who ran a couple of sessions in local pubs.
 Peri found out quickly that while people are friendly in classical music, the folk community looks out for everyone.
 Not only Mitch, but many others, including members of the Bog Band watched over her and encouraged her to start tunes and learn to make sets.